ruhl0029/us-import-data/README.md

 The files `imp_detl.dbf` contain the data in the 1990-2008 discs.
 The fixed-width files `imp_detl.txt` contain the data and `imp_detl.str` contain the layout in the 2009-2012 discs.

 ### 2013-
 These files were downloaded from the Census Bureau API.
+The unit of observation is

+``Year-Month-HS10-Country```